djeada/Statistics-Notes/notes/spatial_statistics/spatial_data_and_distance.md

 - 10 km along a motorway;
 - 10 km through a dense city center.

-If the scientific mechanism depends on human movement, travel time may be more meaningful than distance.
+If the scientific mechanism depends on human movement, travel time may be more meaningful than physical distance.

----

-## 27. River-network distance
+## River-network distance

 For aquatic organisms or pollutants, movement may follow a river network.